goossens/ObjectTalk/docs-src/tour/about.md

 So what makes ObjectTalk great (at least in my little mind)?

-* It's easy to learn (simple yet consistent grammar and no "over-the-top you'll-never-use-it but "look-at-how-smart-I-am language creep").
+* It's easy to learn (simple yet consistent grammar and no "over-the-top, you'll-never-use-it but look-at-how-smart-I-am language creep").
 * It is truly object-oriented as everything is an object with members and member functions (even numbers, strings and functions).
 * The language will feel comfortable to everyone who has worked on C-derived languages.
-* Variables are dynamically typed and primitive objects like Booleans, Integers, Reals and Strings are automatically converted if required.
+* Variables are dynamically typed and primitive objects like Booleans, Integers, Reals and Strings are automatically converted when required.
 * Functions are first class citizens and can be passed as arguments or bound to an object as member functions.
 * Variables are lexically scoped and must be declared before use.